External storage permissions on Android

 Final thoughts and reference

 Android permissions must be treated wisely, and here at Nutrient, we focus heavily on security and privacy.
-The use of dangerous and special permissions should be avoided when not strictly required, and an app should work even when a permission is not granted.
+When using our Android PDF SDK, we ensure that the use of dangerous and special permissions is avoided when not strictly required, and an app should work even when a permission isn’t granted.
 There are many tutorials on the internet about the Android permission model, but because it evolves rapidly, it’s always a good idea to check if the information is up to date, as in the latest Android API, many methods have changes.

 Other useful resources